The Complexity of Approximating Bounded-Degree Boolean \sharp CSP

 So, although there is a full dichotomy for $\numCSP(\Gamma)$, results for restricted forms of constraint language are still of interest.
-In the case of Boolean constraint languages, Creignou and Hermann have shown that only one of Schaefer's polynomial-time cases survives the transition to counting: $\numCSP(\Gamma)$ has a polynomial time algorithm if every relation in $\Gamma$ is affine (that is, if it is the solution set of a system of linear equations over \GFtwo{}) and is \numP{}-complete, otherwise \cite{CH1996:Bool-numCSP}.
-It is not surprising that there are fewer tractable cases --- it is easy to arrange that every instance of $\CSP(\Gamma)$ be trivially satisfiable (for example, by setting all variables to zero), but the number of non-trivial solutions might be difficult to compute.
-It is interesting that the tractable cases correspond precisely to affine cases.
-Dyer, Goldberg and Jerrum~\cite{WBool} extended Creignou and Hermann's result to weighted Boolean $\numCSP$.
-Cai, Liu and Xia~\cite{CLXxxxx:Complex-numCSP} further extended the result to the case of complex weights and show that the dichotomy holds for the restriction of the problem in which instances have degree~$3$.
+For Boolean constraint languages, Creignou and Hermann have shown that only one of Schaefer's polynomial-time cases survives the transition to counting: $\numCSP(\Gamma)$ has a polynomial time algorithm if every relation in $\Gamma$ is affine (i.e., the solution set of a system of linear equations over \GFtwo{}) and is \numP{}-complete, otherwise \cite{CH1996:Bool-numCSP}.
+It is not surprising that there are fewer tractable cases --- it is easy to arrange that every instance of $\CSP(\Gamma)$ be trivially satisfiable (say, by making the all-zeroes assignment satisfying), but the number of non-trivial solutions might be difficult to compute.
+Dyer, Goldberg and Jerrum~\cite{DGJ2009:WBool} extended Creignou and Hermann's result to weighted Boolean $\numCSP$.
+Cai, Lu and Xia~\cite{CLXxxxx:Complex-numCSP,CLX2009:Holant-numCSP} extended further to the case of complex weights and show that the dichotomy holds for the restriction of the problem in which instances have degree~$3$.
 Their result implies that the degree-3 problem $\numCSP_3(\Gamma)$ ($\numCSP(\Gamma)$ restricted to instances of degree~3) has a polynomial time algorithm if every relation in $\Gamma$ is affine and is \numP{}-complete, otherwise.